nokia/danm/README.md

 The netwatcher component is responsible for dynamically managing (i.e. creation and deletion) VxLAN and VLAN interfaces on all the hosts based on the dynamic network management APIs.

-Whenever a network is created or deleted -any network, belonging to any of the supported API types- within the Kubernetes cluster, netwatcher will be triggered.
+Whenever a network is created, modified, or deleted -any network, belonging to any of the supported API types- within the Kubernetes cluster, netwatcher will be triggered.
 If the network in question contained either the "vxlan", or the "vlan" attributes; then netwatcher immediately creates, or deletes the VLAN or VxLAN host interface with the matching VID.
+If the Spec.Options.host_device, .vlan, or .vxlan attributes are modified netwatcher first deletes the old, and then creates the new host interface.

 This feature is the most beneficial when used together with a dynamic network provisioning backend supporting connecting Pod interfaces to virtual host devices (IPVLAN, MACVLAN, SR-IOV for VLANs).
 Whenever a Pod is connected to such a network containing a virtual network identifier, the CNI component automatically connects the created interface to the VxLAN or VLAN host interface created by the netwatcher; instead of directly connecting it to the configured host device.
 ### Usage of DANM's Svcwatcher component